QIICR/DICOM4QI/results/seg/MITK.md

  * **how do you communicate segment semantics to the user?** semantic codes are stored as property for each label, so the user can not easily get the information
  * **how do you support the user in defining the semantics of the object at the time segmentation is created?** The user can select from a pre-defined list of organs, structures,... when adding a new label to the segmentation.
 The selection is mapped to segmentation category/type and color internally

-3.**Read task**: load each of the DICOM SEG datasets that accompany the imaging series into your platform
+3. **Read task**: load each of the DICOM SEG datasets that accompany the imaging series into your platform

 **Test dataset #1**